fteufel/master-thesis/working_notes.md

 - Ignore SignalP benchmark set.
 These are just a subset of the training set (not included in SignalP)
 - How Nested crossvalidation works: Set 1 partition aside for test, train 4 different val/train combinations.
 Therefore, always train on 3 partitions.
 - Webserver averages over all the models that are obtained through the crossvalidation setup (4*5 = 20)

+# 03/09.2020

+### SP Prediction

+__Jose Meeting 01/09/2020:__ There might be a discrepancy when sequences get a global label for SP presence, but no SP is tagged at any position.
+We should investigate to check whether this truly happens (with regards to, why is CS tagging so low when global label works so well).

+- Introduce a "discrepancy rate": (seqs with global label and no cs tag) / (seqs with global label)

+# 09/09/2020

+### Reverse engineering UDSMProt

+- Convert LM model weights to fastai. udsmprot train loop works well, performance sucks but loss goes to 0. custom train loop never worked.
+- UDSMProt actually had an easier task. level 0 predict enzyme-non enzyme, level 1 predict ec label, just on enzymes.
+Right now i'm trying to do both at the same time.

+- extend convert_data.py to a) simplify the labels b) keep the labels but filter non-enzymes.